 - Households with special needs or special accommodation requirements (disabled)

 The Rebuild Florida program, managed by the Florida Department of Economic Opportunity (DEO), will assist eligible homeowners through every step of the process.
 After DEO and a homeowner reach an agreement on the needed construction assistance, DEO will contract directly with qualified contractors to repair, rebuild, elevate or replace a damaged home.
 In the first phase of the multi-phased Rebuild Florida program, $50 million is earmarked for Monroe County.
 This funding is a grant, not a loan.

 Rebuild Florida news conference in Marathon on Sept.
 24, 2018.
-(L-R) Marathon Mayor Michelle Coldiron, DEO Executive Director Cissy Proctor, Monroe County Mayor David Rice and state Rep. Holly Raschein.
+(L-R) Monroe County Commissioner Michelle Coldiron, DEO Executive Director Cissy Proctor, Monroe County Mayor David Rice and state Rep. Holly Raschein.

 To address these needs, DEO proposes the following programs, which are described in more detail below: